RoiCorporation/vhdl-practice/README.md

-## 🚀 Running a simulation and visualizing the wave form
+## 🚀 Running a simulation and visualizing the waveform
 To run a simulation and generate the corresponding waveform, follow the structure of this command:
 ```